keya115251/deepfake-voice-detection/README.md

 # Deepfake Voice Detection

 A deep learning-based system to detect synthetic (deepfake) speech using a combination of self-supervised embeddings and acoustic features.
+Supports English, Hindi, and Telugu.

 ---